SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/custom-objects/custom-objects-read-row.md

 }
 ```

+For details, see the [DatabaseTable agent reference][1].

 ### [RESTful REST](#tab/TableRecord)

-Using the TableRecord endpoint, specify the TableName and Id as part of the query string to return the row.
+To get a row using the `TableRecord` endpoint, specify the table name and row ID as query string parameters.

 ```http!
 POST https://{{env}}.superoffice.com/{{tenant}}/api/v1/Table/y_equipment/1 HTTP/1.1